ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 }
 ```

-Compared to the `Ninja` class, there is a few missing properties, right?
+Compared to the `Ninja` class, there are a few missing properties, right?

 ``` csharp
 namespace ForEvolve.Blog.Samples.NinjaApi.Models